lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/Testing/Jest/jest_matchers.md

 #### **toHaveBeenCalledWith()**
 <br>

-* check if mock function is called with specified argument
+- checks if mock function was called with specified arguments at some time in the past

 <br>